cardpay/magento-plugin/README.md

 ![](readme_images/order_closed.png)

-And after successfull refund is created new **Credit Memo**
+And created new **Credit Memo**

 ![](readme_images/credit_memo_table.png)

 ### Refund offline

-**Refund offline** is the operation then refund don't created online and amount of order should be returned manually in offline with cash only.
+**Refund offline** is the operation when refund don't created online and amount of order should be returned manually in offline with cash only.

-**Refund offline** is possible for all supported payment methods.
+**Refund offline** is possible for all supported payment methods in Magento plugin.

 For creation **Refund offline** please navigate to the **Orders** - choose the Order for the refund offline.